 The Association of American Medical Colleges (AAMC) predicts that there will be a shortfall of as many as 124,000 physicians by 2034.
 This is the product of two diverging trends: Americans are getting older and their demand for physicians is increasing, while the supply of physicians is shrinking due to retirements and the slow training of new physicians.

 The worsening physician shortfall will not impact all Americans equally: underserved communities, such as rural areas, are expected to be hit the hardest.
 These populations, who already struggle disproportionately with healthcare access and wait times, will see these challenges exacerbated as they have to travel further and wait longer to see a doctor.

-The Conrad 30 waiver program–which incentivizes international medical graduates (IMGs) to practice in areas with high medical need –can help address this deficit.
-A bipartisan group of senators recently introduced legislation to supplement the program and increase its benefits for Americans in rural and underserved communities.
+The Conrad 30 waiver program–which incentivizes international medical graduates (IMGs) to practice in areas with high medical need –can help address this rural doctor shortage in the U.S. A bipartisan group of senators recently introduced legislation to supplement the Conrad 30 waiver program and increase its benefits for Americans in rural and underserved communities.

 Original Conrad 30 Program Overview

 Designed by former North Dakota Senator Kent Conrad, the original Conrad 30 waiver program allows states to offer up to 30 waivers allowing IMGs studying in the U.S. on a J-1 visa.
 The waivers let them skip the two-year foreign residency requirement after graduation if they practice in a medically underserved area or with a medically underserved population.